 Information for UAlbany Graduate Students

-For Graduate students in the Rockefeller College at UAlbany: one semester exchange or Double Degree options are available.
+For Graduate students in the Rockefeller College at UAlbany: one semester exchange or Double Degree options are available (Labeled as Dual Degree here).
 Please consult with your advisor in your graduate department for details.

 Credits and grades will appear on your UAlbany transcript.